beyond-all-reason/tachyon/docs/schema/autohost.md

 ## Update

 Inform the server of battle updates.
+Each timestamp is guaranteed to be unique for a given autohost.

 - Endpoint Type: **Event**
 - Source: **Autohost**